hyperspy/hyperspy/doc/user_guide/big_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`decomposition` algorithms often performs large matrix manipulations, requiring significantly more memory than the data size.
 To perform decomposition operation lazily HyperSpy provides several "online" algorithms.
-These algorithms perform the decomposition by operation serially in chunks of data, enabling the lazy decomposition of large datasets.
+These algorithms perform the decomposition by operating serially on chunks of data, enabling the lazy decomposition of large datasets.

 In line with the standard HyperSpy signals, :py:meth:`~._signals.lazy.LazySignal.decomposition` offers  the following